joesanfilippo/rtd_ontime_departure/docs/about.md

 # RTD On-Time Departure

 ## Dataset
----
-This is the file I'm working from!

 ### GTFS-RT
 My dataset is pulled from [RTD's Public GTFS-RT (General Transit Feed Specification - Realtime Transit) feeds](https://www.rtd-denver.com/business-center/open-spacial-data/gtfs-rt).
 There are 3 feeds in RTD's GTFS-RT data: